 One hearty combination we might all be familiar with is traditional red beans and rice.
 Traditionally made as a dish to use the leftover ham bones from a Sunday dinner, this combination is great for feeding a hungry crowd.

-Continue exploring with Mahatma® Rice and learn how to prepare all kinds of cuisines from Louisiana southern comfort meals to Japanese sushi, meals of Latin America and much more in our recipe selection.
+Continue exploring with Mahatma® Rice and learn how to prepare all kinds of cuisines from Louisiana southern comfort meals to Japanese sushi, meals of Latin America like these taquitos dorados and much more in our recipe selection.
+And don’t skip dessert!
+Our creamy arroz con leche recipe is the perfect ending for any meal!